-Lumen et vita (hosted annually at Boston College School of Theology and Ministry)
+Hosted annually at Boston College School of Theology and Ministry

 Lumen et Vita, meaning "Light and Life," is the graduate student conference and journal of the Boston College School of Theology and Ministry.
 An online, open-access volume of research, reflections, and reviews by a range of STM students, its goal is to encourage ongoing dialogue within the school and to fuel interdisciplinary conversation across the entire Boston theological community.

-Engaging Particularities (hosted annually at Boston College Department of Theology)
+Hosted annually at Boston College Department of Theology